Appendix C to Part 110—Illustrative List of Gaseous Diffusion Enrichment Plant Assemblies and Components Under NRC Export Licensing Authority

 1.5 Heat Exchangers for Cooling UF6

-Especially designed or prepared heat exchangers made of or lined with UF6 resistant materials (except stainless steel) or with copper or any combination of those metals, and intended for a leakage pressure change rate of less than 10 N/m2 (0.0015 PSI) per hour under a pressure difference of 100 kN/m2 (15 PSI).
+Especially designed or prepared heat exchangers made of or protected by UF6 resistant materials (see Note to § 2 of this appendix) and intended for a leakage pressure change rate of less than 10 Pa per hour under a pressure difference of 100 kPa.

 2.1 Feed Systems/Product and Tails Withdrawal Systems

-1. Feed autoclaves (or systems), used for passing UF6 to the gaseous diffusion cascades;
+(1) Feed autoclaves, ovens, or systems used for passing UF6 to the enrichment process;

 2.2 Header Piping Systems